Almond Trout

 This recipe is not a trout almondine, which is a traditional French recipe where trout is pan fried and topped with a buttery almond sauce.
 Instead this trout is oven baked and topped with an almond crust.
 Similar flavors, but different preparation methods.

 Love a good seafood recipe!
 Try these simple Air Fryer Coconut Shrimp for a quick and simple meal that is so flavorful!
-Sheet Pan Salmon with Roasted Broccoli is another great choice if you want a healthy but flavorful meal without a lot of work.
+Sheet Pan Salmon with Roasted Broccoli is another great choice if you want a simple but flavorful meal without a lot of work.

 Rainbow trout is a lovely mild flavored fish that doesn’t need much enhancing.
 It is easy to cook and always bakes up nice and flaky.